ernestcortazar3/hackathon-ice-cream-ec3/README.md

 YES pushing now.

 1:35pm
 Created light theme.
 Built pages for all the light theme pages.
-Left off after 03/15 built.
+Left off after pages 03of15 built.

+2:06pm
+DONE.
+Built and connected all Light Themed pages, respectively.
+Created and linked a 404 Error page.
+Site works, looks great, and I'm actually very happy with the overall product.
+The process taught me alot and really tested my knowledge of basic html and css concepts.